eldronzhou/LAI_regress/README.md

 - msp (required): Path to path to the whole genome solved local ancestry files.
 - pheno (required): path to the phenotype file.
 The phenotype will be read from the 3rd column of the specified space- or tab-delimited file.
 There is no header and NA value can be included.
 - covar (required): path to the covariate file.
 Covariates will be reading from the first column.
 There is no header for the covariate file.
-- out (required): Path to the output file containing summary sizes.
+- out (required): Path to the output file.